Ivanka Trump Posts Frosty Instagram Honoring Mom Ivana as 'the Best Skier I Know'

 “Happy birthday Mom!” she wrote.
 “Today, I bow to you even deeper, as I better understand just how hard a job it is to be a great mom!
 You inspire now, as you did then.
 I love you.”

-Donald Trump Jr. didn’t post any messages dedicated to mom Ivana, but he wished his estranged wife Vanessa a happy Mother’s Day despite filing for divorce two months ago and dating Fox News host Kimberly Guilfoyle.
+Donald Trump Jr. didn’t post any Mother’s Day messages dedicated to mom Ivana, but he wished his estranged wife Vanessa a happy Mother’s Day despite filing for divorce two months ago and dating Fox News host Kimberly Guilfoyle.

 “Happy Mother’s day to the best mom in the world,” he captioned a collage of photos of Vanessa with their five kids — Kai, 11, Donald III, 9, Tristan, 6, Spencer, 5, and Chloe, 3.
 “Vanessa enjoy your day, you’ve certainly earned it dealing with those 5 munchkins and me.”